-This tutorial provides instructions for installing Ubuntu 20.04 LTS using VirtualBox.
+This tutorial provides instructions for installing the latest Ubuntu LTS (Long Term Support) version using VirtualBox.

 This section provides a bit of background on the key technologies involved in this tutorial.